Important Academic Policies

 Remember that if you are studying in a non-English speaking country, you must take at least one class in the local language.

 Course selection should generally be made on consultation with your Colby academic advisor prior to departure.
 You will be asked to list your course selections on your Colby and program applications.
 In many cases, however, these may change upon arrival in country.
-You should always notify OCS (email@example.com) of any curricular changes.
+You should always let your academic advisor know and also notify OCS (firstname.lastname@example.org) of any curricular changes.
 If you have not taken the courses you listed on your application, and have not obtained permission to change your courses, you may not receive complete credit for your semester or year abroad.
-You should advise the Off-Campus Study Office of changes at the beginning of your off-campus program in order to resolve any issues that may prevent transfer of credit.
+You should notify your academic advisor of changes at the beginning of your off-campus program in order to resolve any issues that may prevent transfer of credit.
 If there are discrepancies, your off-campus credits may not appear on your transcript when you return, delaying your ability to use them in applications for graduate school or other purposes.

 Please note that not all of the courses on an approved program will automatically be approved individually and for all students.